 Arnie Wierenga and Jennie Gordon are Chaplains in the Presbytery of Gippsland.
 Two incredibly kind hearted people who worked to support Frontier Services Bush Chaplain Rowena Harris during the bushfire earlier this year.
-Arnie and Jennie have been there for our remote communities at a time when hearts are broken and morale is low.
+Arnie and Jennie have been there for our remote communities supporting bushfire recovery at a time when hearts are broken and morale is low.

 As extraordinary bushfires swept across Australia, tens of thousands of people were forced to evacuate their homes.
 By the end of the first week of January, more than 8.4 million hectares burnt and 1,500 homes were destroyed.
 It only got worse from there.

 The Church, ministers, chaplains and Frontier Services played a key role in caring for communities that were torn apart.